itseng13/TechCo-eCommerce-Analysis/README.md

 # TechCo-eCommerce-Analysis
-TechCo, founded in 2018, is a global eCommerce company that provides popular consumer electronics to a worldwide customer base.
-This project analyzes TechCo's sales data to uncover trends, average order value, and operational efficiency.
+Established in 2018, TechCo is a global eCommerce company that sells popular consumer electronics to a worldwide customer base.
+As the company has grown, it has faced increasing competition and unique challenges due to the COVID-19 pandemic.

-The analysis begins with an Excel-based overview of key performance metrics, followed by SQL queries in BigQuery to derive targeted insights and recommendations.
+TechCo has data on over 100,000 customer transactions across various dimensions, including sales, products, marketing efforts, operations, and its loyalty program.
+To assist the Head of Operations in understanding the company's performance from 2019 to 2022, a comprehensive analysis was conducted.
+The insights and recommendations focus on the following key areas:

-Key Areas of Analysis
+Sales Trends: Analysis of sales revenue, number of orders, and average order value (AOV).
-- Sales Trends
+- Loyalty Program Evaluation: Assessment of the loyalty program's effectiveness and recommendations to enhance customer engagement and retention.
-- Product and Region Performance
+- Product Performance: Analysis of product lines, market impact, and refund rates to inform strategic decisions.
-- Loyalty Program Effectiveness
+- Operational Effectiveness: Evaluation of logistics and operational efficiency to identify improvement areas.
-- Refund Rates and Average Order Value
+- Marketing Channel Performance: Analysis of campaign performances across channels to determine the most effective for acquiring new customers and driving revenue.